loomchild/theo-rails/README.md

 ```

 This technique is used in forms, to avoid passing `form` attribute.
-Use sparingly, since implicit variable can make code less readable.
+Use sparingly, since implicit variable can make your code less readable.